ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 def Individual(chromosome_length):
     """
     Arguments: chromosome_length - length of individual solution
     Returns: an individual solution
     Description: Here we are representing the solution in binary encoded form
     """
     ind= [rnd.randint(0,1) for _ in range(chromosome_length)]
     return(ind)

 def create_population(pop_size,chromosome_length):
-    """
-    Returns: Returns a population of pop_size of indiviudal solution
+    """Returns: Returns a population of pop_size of indiviudal solution
     """
     pop=[]
     for i in range(pop_size):